Three persons, including two tribal youth, were arrested on Friday on charges of smuggling red sanders worth several lakh rupees.

 Sources said around midnight on Thursday, a team of forest guards spotted a group of 10 to 15 persons felling red sander trees inside Banavaram, in the Banavaram Reserve Forest.
 On seeing the forest personnel on night patrol, they abandoned the red sander logs and fled.

 The forest personnel alerted Arcot ranger M Vijay.
-Information was also received that the gang had boarded an AP registration van.
+Information was also received that the gang had boarded a van bearing an Andhra Pradesh registration number.

 The ranger rushed to the Maruthalam junction and stopped the vehicle around 4.15 am on Friday.
 He arrested three persons, who were identified as Kesavalu (30) of Chittoor in AP, Vellaiyan (21), and Sivaraj (25) of Jawadhu Hills, and seized around 60 kg of red sander logs, said an official.